As always, thank you for supporting The Cutting Room Floor on Patreon!

 Cross and Bible

-Though unused in the NES version, these sprites appeared in the MSX2 sister game Vampire Killer as usable items.
-There are three crosses and two Bibles: Blue crosses work as a long-range boomerang, gold ones clear all enemies on the screen like the rosary item in the FDS/NES version, and silver ones stop enemies from spawning in from the sides of the screen for a short time.
+Though unused in the NES version, similar sprites appeared in the MSX2 sister game Vampire Killer as usable items.
+There are three crosses and two Bibles: Blue crosses work as a long-range boomerang, gold ones clear all enemies on the screen like the rosary item in the FDS/NES game, and silver ones stop enemies from spawning in from the sides of the screen for a short time.
 White Bibles decrease the number of hearts merchants charge for items, while black ones increase the number.
+While the Bible is not used as an item, its graphics are partially used as part of the gears in the background of Stage 17 (the clock tower).

 Bonus Items